 “I love it,” said Marissa Gross, owner of Down Creek Gallery, about the building and who had sampled every one of the beers on the menu.
 “Everything he (Kalna) does is awesome.”

 He wanted to maintain a lot of the feel of the former Café Atlantic, he said, noting that he retained the original inside paneling and some of the outside shingles in the interior design.

-Other design details include repurposed wood and metal: The steel frames around the grid wall upstairs was from the cases in which the fermenting tanks came in; and the grids are cattle fencing.
+Other design details include re-purposed wood and metal: The steel frames around the grid wall upstairs were from the cases in which the fermenting tanks came in; and the grids are cattle fencing.

 His team took reclaimed barn wood from Athens, Ohio, and built the outdoor picnic tables and indoor tables.
 The flight trays were constructed from wine barrel stays and the tap handles are pieces of rough wood.

 Old electric insulators add to the soft pendant lighting.
 Island shells can be found inside the filled-in knot holes in the wood floor.

 Sean Herman of Hickory and three friends, all self-described beer nerds, had arrived Saturday for their vacation and happened to find the brewery open on its first day.
 They purchased three flights with all the beers.